 The only thing better than loaded burrito bowls is when they’re served in edible, crispy tortilla shells!
 I’ll show you three easy ways to make the shells, then load them up with smoky beef and lots of fresh veggies.
 Plus, they’re ready in less than 30 minutes.

 Loaded burrito bowls are a forever favourite of mine.
 They’re quick, healthy, fresh and seriously tasty.
 Plus, there’s the added thrill of being able to eat the bowl!
 I love to break chunks off the shell and use them to scoop up the salad, a bit like nachos.
-It’s surprisingly easy to make the tortilla shells and they’re such a great twist to elevate these bowls and turn them into something really special.
+It’s surprisingly easy to make the tortilla shells and they’re such a great twist to elevate these bowls and turn them into something special.

 This is a really fun dish for kids and adults alike and makes a wonderful quick and easy fakeaway that’s also perfect for busy weeknights.

-There aren’t any hard to find ingredients in this recipe – you’ll be able to easily pick everything up from your store.
+There aren’t any hard-to-find ingredients in this recipe – you’ll be able to easily pick everything up from your store.

 - Tortillas.
 Go for flour tortillas here – you want large ones to make the shells.